alechenninger/falcon/docs/design.md

 - [I think we only need this if we try to synchronously update RAM as in above bullet] Fencing of writes on shard roots: Ensures writes never populate the wrong shard memory, and shards never miss their writes (even after shard moves) without 2PC
   - Q: Do we still need to fence on every root of every tuple?

+Caching optimizations?

+- We can cache bitmaps for a relation at a **range** of LSNs, and discard then when we truncate those snapshots.
+This provides a form of hotspot caching.
+We don't need to perform the userset lookup again for an LSN range!

 Semantics-by-techniques:

 - Critical scaling & availability requirements: